 When most people think of air pollution, they typically think of smoke or smog, but mold may be more of a threat than most other types of air pollution.
 Mold tends to grow in hidden areas, releasing mycotoxins into the air and causing a variety of mold toxicity symptoms.
 Hidden mold may be causing or contributing to many of your symptoms and may even be aggravating adrenal fatigue.
 Mold expert Jack Thrasher estimates that about a quarter of all homes and nearly half of all schools have some degree of mold infestation, not to mention the workplace.

 Several common health conditions can be caused or aggravated by mold exposure, but few people are aware of just how insidious these tiny little fungi can be.
 Awareness is half the battle.
-Only once you are aware of how mold may affect you, and how to find out whether you may be exposed, can you begin to remediate mold in your home and recover from its effects.
+Only once you are aware of how mold toxicity symptoms may affect you, and how to find out whether you may be exposed, can you begin to remediate mold in your home and recover from its effects.

 Some health conditions that research has linked to mold exposure include:

 - Alimentary toxic aleukia (shortage of an immune cell due to food poisoning)

 - Kashin-Beck disease (a bone and joint disease primarily affecting children)

 - Balkan nephropathy (a kidney disorder)